SlamaxSoftware/Slamax-Web-DK/README.md

-SlamaxWebDK is the Php solutions, because is capable of serializing Css and Javascript calls, thanks to the SlsmaxObject class, witch comes with a prebuilt event system that allows you to neatly organize your code!
-[Antonio Maizzi](https://my.com/)
+SlamaxWebDK is the Php solutions, because is capable of serializing Css and Javascript calls, thanks to the SlsmaxObject class, wich comes with a prebuilt event system that allows you to neatly organize your code!
+[Slammer](https://my.com/)

 ### Performance